fuckyoustan/PingPimp/README.md

 ![banner](https://raw.githubusercontent.com/fuckyoustan/PingPimp/refs/heads/main/Banner.jpg)

-**PingPimp** is your go to Magisk module if you're tired of lag, high ping, and sluggish networks.
-This bad boy goes deep into your Android's TCP/IP stack and slaps your connection into shape aggressively, smartly, and smoothly.
+If your network is trippin' with lag and high ping, you need **PingPimp**.
+This beast gets all up in your Android's TCP/IP guts and slaps your connection into shape aggressively, smartly, and smooth AF.

 ## ✨ Features